nanda2502/YAM/README.md

 ```
 # YAM (Yet Another Model)

-YAM is a computational model designed to simulate learning processes within structured environments.
+YAM is a computational model designed to simulate social learning processes within structured environments.
 The model represents learning structures as directed graphs, where each node corresponds to a trait, and edges represent prerequisite relationships between traits.
-Agents (learners) progress through these structures by acquiring traits based on various learning strategies, which dictate how they select new traits to learn.
+Learners progress through these structures by acquiring traits based on various learning strategies, which dictate how they select new traits to learn.

 Key features of the model include: